- Establishing the evidence base to inform conservation planning

 Conservation science to inform policy and management

-- We have developed models to assess risks to biodiversity and livelihoods from the expansion of rubber plantations into novel environments.
+- We have developed models to assess risks to biodiversity and livelihoods from the expansion of rubber plantations into novel environments, focusing on Southeast Asia.

 - Our plant heath programme aims to develop strategies to minimise impacts from emerging pests and pathogens, and we play a lead role in the Scottish Centre of Expertise in Plant Health.